Free Footage & Video Clips

 Finding free footage is relatively easy these days.
-In this curated list of free video websites, find millions of free video clips that you can use in various projects.
+In this curated list of free video websites, you have access to millions of free video clips that you can use in various projects.
 Free video sites may have limitations – licensing may be restrictive.
 Understand the limitations before using free video clips in projects requiring copyright clearing.